ztmd/dnsm/README.md

 - type: String
 - default: 'dist'

 Directory for file output.
-If it is not start with '/', `dnsm` will parse it as a relative path to `process.cwd()`.
+If it is not start with '/', `downs` will parse it as a relative path to `process.cwd()`.

 ### `--index-path`